UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before you sign a lease or close on a home, ask the landlord or real estate agent for a “cheat sheet” of local utility providers.
 This simple request can save you hours of research time during the chaotic moving process.

-Average Utility Costs by State and Housing Type
+Average Utility Costs by Housing Type

 Utility TypeNational AverageAverage Cost (Apartment)Average Cost (House)